xunuo/hateip/README.md

 # HateIP

-A tool for who hate enter ip everytime.
+DDNS serve for who hate enter ip everytime.

+Auto get your Local/Public IP address and association with the domain : {yourname}.hateip.com

 ## Install